 Note: Tradescantia spathacea is one of the only members of the genus Tradescantia that grows upwards rather than downwards.
-Looking for a hanging plant?
-You might like Tradescantia zebrina or Tradescantia fluminensis, both commonly known as wandering jew.

 This plant’s natural green variety was originally discovered in certain parts of Central America.
 Nowadays it can be found in various other countries, often escaped from gardens.
 Like other members of the Tradescantia genus it’s pretty hardy and can be quite invasive.

 Tradescantia spathacea’s growth pattern and natural habitat give us some good care indications.
 This is a rather low plant that is used to being shaded by taller trees, so it prefers indirect light.
 It won’t react well to low temperatures and although its leaves are slightly fleshy it won’t appreciate its soil being left to dry out completely.

 Oyster plant light, location & temperature

 You’ll have to provide plenty of it to keep your Tradescantia spathacea happy.
 Direct sun is not ideal, especially not harsh afternoon sunlight.
 Instead, place this plant in a spot that receives lots of indirect light.

 Imperfect lighting conditions aren’t too problematic if they’re not permanent, but you might see your oyster plant starting to stretch in an attempt to reach the sky.
 Also, if you’ve got one of the selectively cultivated varieties with bright purple leaves, it might revert back to its natural green color in low light.